roam-qgis/Roam/CODING.rst

 -------------------------------

 ``admin\exports`` contains a bunch of export scripts for different project setups.
-Each Roam deployment can be different so different scripts are used to export just what is needed.
+Each Roam deployment can be different so different scripts are used to export just what is needed for that setup.

 An example export script is::